Geometric allocation approach to accelerating directed worm algorithm: Present approach

-We detail the transition-probability optimization in the geometric allocation approach\,\cite{SuwaT2010,Suwa2014}.
-To satisfy the global balance or the detailed balance, raw stochastic flow is allocated in a geometric way instead of solving simultaneous algebraic equations.
-Let us denote a raw stochastic flow from state $i$ to $j$ as $v_{ij}:=\pi_i \, p_{i\to j}$, where $\pi_i$ is the weight, or the measure, of state $i$ apart from the normalization of a target distribution, and $p_{i \to j}$ is the transition probability from $i$ to $j$.
-The law of probability conservation and the global balance condition are expressed by
+Let us describe the rule of the puzzle game.
+Let $v_{ij}:=\pi_i \, p_{i\to j}$ be the raw flow from state $i$ to $j$, where $\pi_i$ is the weight, or the measure, of state $i$ apart from the normalization factor of a target distribution, and $p_{i \to j}$ is the transition probability from $i$ to $j$.
+Given possible states and their weights $\{\pi_i\}$, we allocate $v_{ij}$ under the two conditions: the law of probability conservation and the global balance condition, which are expressed by

 and